 fax protocol t38 version 0 ls-redundancy 0 hs-redundancy 0 fallback fallback pass-through g711a

 Since fax over IP is not the main purpose of this post, I’ll stop here.
-If you need any help, or want to know more, please feel free to write in the comments.
+If you need any help or want to know more, please feel free to write in the comments.

 Step 8: SIP compatibility.
 Dig deeper.

 Since ITSPs are vendor agnostic, they will not always fit like a glove.
-There are several compatibility issues that you might encounter, that would introduce the need of changing SIP headers.
+There are several compatibility issues that you might encounter, that would introduce the need for changing SIP headers.
 It might sound a bit overwhelming at first, but once you get the hang of it, you’ll have a very powerful tool in your hands.

 Step 9: CUBE Configuration.
 Secure the perimeter.